sangling/OfficeDocs-AppCompliance/Teams/kronos-inc-kronos.md

 Describe any capabilities an organization's administrators have to control their information residing in partner systems, e.g. deletion, retention, auditing, archiving, end-user policy, etc.

->Customer can modify data only using Kronos application
+>Customers can modify data only using Kronos application

 [!INCLUDE [Corrections or suggestions contact information](./includes/corrections-or-suggestions.md)]